 Oval-faced ladies can pull off pretty much any part.
 Fowler says the most “ideal” face shape for any part is the oval-shaped face.

-This is the easiest of face shapes to style for, as Dean recommends playing with your part: “Deep side, middle, sideswept all generally work well with an oval face shape.”
+This is the easiest of face shapes to style for, as Dean recommends playing with your part: “Deep side, middle, sideswept all generally work well with the oval face shape.”

 An oval face shape “allows you to try a middle, side, or deep part—and you will rock every single one!”
 If you have an oval-shaped face, play around with your part and mix things up.